-The Association's loan portfolio ended 2020 in a strong condition.
-As of December 31, 2020, the percentage of fully acceptable loans and other assets especially mentioned increased slightly to 97.4 percent compared to 96.9 percent for the prior year-end.
+The Association's loan portfolio ended 2021 in a strong condition.
+As of December 31, 2021, the percentage of fully acceptable loans and other assets especially mentioned increased slightly to 98.3 percent, compared to 97.4 percent for the prior year-end.
 The strong credit quality resulted from prudent underwriting of new loans and a portfolio with diverse commodities.

-The part-time farm segment, which is heavily dependent on non-farm employment, is the largest concentration in the loan portfolio at 26.4 percent of total loans.
-Credit quality in this segment improved slightly to 98.0 percent acceptable compared to 97.3 percent acceptable December 31, 2019.
-Pennsylvania's unemployment rate as of December 31, 2020 was approximately 6.7 percent, compared to 4.5 percent at the end of the prior year.
-These higher unemployment rates and delayed economic recovery from COVID may have a negative impact on credit quality in the part-time farm segment in 2021.
+The part-time farm segment, which is heavily dependent on non-farm employment, is the largest concentration in the loan portfolio at 28.0 percent of total loans.
+Credit quality in this segment improved slightly to 98.4 percent acceptable, compared to 98.0 percent acceptable on December 31, 2020.
+Pennsylvania's unemployment rate as of December 31, 2021 was approximately 5.4 percent, compared to 6.7 percent at the end of the prior year, and compared to a national unemployment rate of 3.9 percent as of December 31, 2021.
+These higher unemployment rates and delayed economic recovery from COVID may have a negative impact on credit quality in the part-time farm segment in 2022.